Flotomate/product_docs/source/report-management/create-&-edit.rst

 -  Once you are over with your editing, click **Update**.

-You can also access the Update Custom Report page from :ref:`Custom Reports <open-custom-reports>` page.
+You can also access the Update Custom Report page from :doc:`Custom Reports <preview-a-report>` page.

 Add and Rearrange Columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~